RenelJean/getAPIData/READme.txt

     for "import mysql.connector"
         type into termnial in the project folder scope or python local   - python -m pip install mysql-connector-python

+NEED TO FIX DB MYSQL error and parse data from output.txt into correct key value labels currently the project adds data from output.txt and stores in ito a list to be parsed.
+I'm going to parse the list so if any item at entries[i][1] that isn' data get ignored and actually data gets linked to a dic having correct keys.
+As for the DB i'm going to do more research later today in setting up db and tables